I-70 bridge renamed for fallen police officer Seara Burton

 Richmond bridge named for fallen Police Officer Seara Burton

 RICHMOND, Ind.
-(WISH) — A bridge in an east central Indiana city was renamed Wednesday for fallen police officer Seara Burton.
+(WISH) — A bridge in an east central Indiana city was renamed Wednesday for fallen Officer Seara Burton.

 The 28-year-old died in a shooting during a traffic stop on Sept.
 18, 2022.